-To ensure that locally listed Non-designated heritage assets and views maintain their significance, character and value for the enjoyment and enrichment of residents and visitors.
+To ensure that locally listed Non-designated heritage assets maintain their significance, character and value for the enjoyment and enrichment of residents and visitors.

-Locally listed heritage assets are classified as non-designated, but which have met criteria for being included on a Local Heritage List.
+Non-designated heritage assets are buildings, monuments, sites, places, areas or landscapes identified as having a degree of significance meriting consideration in planning decisions, but which do not meet the criteria for designated heritage assets.
+Locally listed heritage assets are classified as nondesignated, but which have met criteria for being included on a Local Heritage List.
 As with designated Heritage Assets, significance lies not only in the assets themselves, but also in their setting.

-The policies have been developed with regard to BLP [Part 2, 2.1] policy HE1, and follow the principles in NPPF (Part 2, 1.1) paragraphs 195 to 214.
+The policies have been developed with regard to BLP [Part 2, 2.1] policy HE1, and follow the principles in NPPF (Part 2, 1.1) paragraphs 202 to 221.
 Historic England's Advice Note (Part 2, 1.5) gives further information.
-These references set out general principles so are applied here to the Locally listed heritage assets and Views identified in Appendix 4.
+These references set out general principles so are applied here to the Locally listed heritage assets and Landscapes identified in Appendix 3.
 The BLP states that non-designated heritage assets may be discovered through a number of different processes, including the making of neighbourhood plans.
-The Local Heritage List of assets was compiled following extensive public consultation.
+The Local Heritage List of assets in Appendix 3 was compiled following extensive public consultation, and the appendix also includes a summary of the process.